juliaranne/cfg-v2/README.md

 ## Deployment
 The application is containerized using Docker and can be deployed on any platform that supports Docker containers.
 For AWS deployment, a GitHub Actions pipeline is configured for CI/CD.

+## Monitoring and Alerting
+We have made use of Datadog, which uses an api key to push logs from your local containers to datadog.
+To use this, you need to:
+* Create a datadog account
+* Obtain an API key
+* Add this to the .env file
+* Rebuild your docker containers

+You will then be able to see the logs in Datadog, and create dashboards.